Skip to content Exit mobile menu

 You can order graduation merchandise from the St Mary's Students' Union store.

-Alos, our Alumni Team will be present during graduation.
+Also, our Alumni Team will be present during graduation.

-Travelling to Westminster Cathedral.
-Is parking available?
+Travelling to St Mary's University: is parking available?

 By car

 We recommend travelling by public transport where possible.
-Unfortunately, we are unable to arrange parking for guests with disabilities or blue badge holders.

 By Train